catppuccin/nvim/README.md

 ## Config

-By default catppuccin writes the compiled results into this repo's root directory.
+By default catppuccin writes the compiled results into the system's cache directory.
 You can change the cache dir using:

 ```lua
 require("catppuccin").setup({ -- Note: On windows we replace `/` with `\` by default